-Any person who violates a provision of this article may be deemed guilty of a petty misdemeanor, and upon conviction thereof, may be subject to the penalty provisions set forth in this Ordinance.
-Each day this article is violated may be considered a separate offense.
-Where the defendant has been convicted of a crime constituting a petty misdemeanor, the Judge may sentence the person to be imprisoned in the county jail for a definite term not to exceed 90 days or to the payment of a fine of not more than five hundred dollars (\$500.00) or to both such imprisonment and fine in the discretion of the Judge.
+Without waiving or precluding any other remedies allowed under this Ordinance or State law, any person who violates a provision of this Ordinance, may be deemed guilty of a petty misdemeanor, unless otherwise provided for by State or Federal law, and upon conviction thereof, may be subject to the penalty provisions set forth in this Ordinance.
+Each day this Ordinance is violated may be considered a separate offense.
+Where the defendant has been convicted of a crime constituting a petty misdemeanor, the Judge may sentence the person to be imprisoned in the county jail for a definite term not to exceed ninety (90) days or to the payment of a fine of not more than five hundred dollars (\$500.00) or to both such imprisonment and fine in the discretion of the Judge.